t-kuester/misc/README.md

 Can solve some simple problems, but I never got around to implement any more elaborate planning algorithms.

-Particles/
+Space3D/
 ----------
-Particle/Gravity/Universe-Simulator in Java.
+Generic pseudo "3D engine" in Java, with simple camera control for various small particle simulations, 3D fractals, and similar.
+Scenes can be viewed with a camera that can be rotated freely around the scene, looking inwards.

+* Particle/Gravity/Universe-Simulator.
 Rather simple, can (more or less realistically) simulate a number of particles being pulled towards each other by "gravity".
-All this can be viewed with a camera that can be rotated freely around the scene, looking inwards.
+* Fractal Mountain generator.
+Starting with a regular Pyramid, recursively split the sides into smaller and smaller triangles, until the results looks very natural and mountain-like.